Making a Comeback After a Fall

 Lastly, you don’t need to eliminate disturbing thoughts entirely—that’s not a realistic goal.
 Instead, focus on how you respond to them.
 You’re not obligated to believe every impression or act on every impulse.
 The key is to stay conscious and intentional with your beliefs and actions, so that the presence of difficult thoughts doesn’t erode your self-control or pull you away from your deeper values.

 Making excuses is a form of self-deception that undermines your intelligence.
-Instead of thinking about what’s right and then guiding yourself accordingly, you hide your mistakes behind a mask of stories that justify your hidden intentions.
+Instead of thinking about what’s right and then guiding yourself accordingly, you hide your mistakes behind a mask of stories that justify your transgressions.
 In other words, you start with a desire and then bend logic to support it.
 This turns your mind into a tool for self-sabotage instead of self-mastery.
 It’s like a judge taking bribes from a defendant.
 This corruption comes at the cost of undermining your own determination, accepting lies as truth, and making poor decisions that have real consequences.

 What makes something an excuse?
 An excuse is strong enough to justify pulling the trigger, but not strong enough to hold up to real scrutiny.
 It’s a kind of reasoning designed for the effect of weakening your resistance to something you crave, rather than to uncovering the truth.
 When you’re in doubt, imagine seeking feedback from someone you trust and respect.
 Would you be confident in your reasoning?
 There’s nothing wrong taking breaks or enjoying treats in moderation, for example.
 But there are also ideas that are obviously indefensible, like stealing prescription drugs.
 The more you expose your thinking about a habit under question, the more you open up the opportunity to find healthy alternatives.
 This is how you break free from self-deception and start making choices that align with your values.